mehmoodulhaq570/AI-Language-Detector-and-Translator/README.md

 - Mehmood Ul Haq (2021-CE-35)
 - Muhammad Shahzaib (2021-CE-41)
 - Talal Muzammal (2021-CE-47)
-Their efforts and contributions are greatly appreciated in advancing the functionalities and scope of the project.

 ## Key Features
 1. **Language Detection:** The model accurately identifies the language of input text, enabling seamless processing of multilingual data.